How to Pick a PSU

 Determine Your Wattage Needs

-PSUs come in three types: non-modular, semi-modular, and fully modular.
-Non-modular PSUs have all cables attached, which can lead to cable clutter.
-Semi-modular allows you to detach non-essential cables, while fully modular lets you use only the cables you need, improving airflow and aesthetics.
+PSUs are available in three types: non-modular, semi-modular, and fully modular.
+Non-modular PSUs have all cables permanently attached, which can lead to cable clutter.
+Semi-modular PSUs allow you to detach non-essential cables, while fully modular PSUs let you connect only the cables you need, making for a cleaner build.
+Prices vary, with fully modular options starting around $100.

 Consider Brand and Warranty